surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

  <b><i>Editing Options for Line Chart</i></b>

- - <b>Line type :</b> displays the information as a series of data points called markers.
+ - <b>Line type :</b> Displays the information as a series of data points called markers.
 Below are the list of markers used in line chart (spline acts as  default line type),
    - Line
    - Spline
    - Step